SSO Setup (OpenID Connect) β

 Admin Privileges β

-- Select the user and click "Toggle Admin"
+- Select the user and grant admin / per-source permissions as needed

 Disabling Local Authentication β